Understand the Difference Between a Broken or Sprained Ankle:

 Orthopedic doctors can treat broken and sprained ankles very effectively.
 Treatment involves relieving pain, fixing damaged bones or ligaments, and restoring function.
 Parents can treat mild sprains at home by combining the rest, ice, compression, and elevation (RICE) technique.
 This technique reduces swelling and inflammation.
 You can also use over-the-counter pain medications.

 Broken ankles and severely sprained ankles need emergency medical attention.
 The treatment for these types of ankle injuries may include a cast, splint or brace, weight-bearing restrictions, and surgery to effectively set the broken bones and help with healing.
 Physical therapy can also be incorporated into the treatment plan.

-At Medical City Children’s Orthopedics and Spine Specialists, our expert physicians and physical therapists provide industry-leading experience and expertise to create the best treatment plan to get your child back on his or her feet as soon as possible.
+At Medical City Children’s Orthopedics and Spine Specialists with offices in Arlington, Dallas, Frisco, and McKinney, TX our expert physicians provide industry-leading experience and expertise to create the best treatment plan to get your child back on his or her feet as soon as possible.
 Our team, comprising Dr. Kishan, Dr. Hostin, and Dr. Wiesman, will study and treat issues affecting your child’s growing bones, joints, and muscles.
 Our orthopedic surgeons and physicians will work with your child to provide the least invasive treatment.

 Finally, if you think your child has broken or sprained their ankle, schedule an appointment with our physicians for a treatment plan designed for your child.
 Kindly call (214) 556-0590 to make an appointment.